 Rogaland Sparebank: – A great way to bring academia in to the business world

-Finance director Tomas Nordbø at Rogaland Sparebank was in the jury together with professor emeritus Aslaug Mikkelsen from UiS School of Business and Law.
+Finance director Tomas Nordbø at Rogaland Sparebank was in the jury together with Professor Emeritus Aslaug Mikkelsen from UiS School of Business and Law.
 He explains what made the group stand out in the competition:

 – They were the best at understanding the business they had chosen.
 They understood the problem very well, and managed to incorporate the academic literature into their project.
 They had some great suggestions that can be easily implemented.